Achievements

 What have we achieved?
 The practical, environmental and social benefits of bushcare

-• Maintaining and restoring bushland is one of many ways to ameliorate the adverse effects of global warming induced climate change, and to combat these detrimental processes.
+• Maintaining and restoring bushland is one of many ways to ameliorate the adverse impacts of global warming induced climate change.
 At South Lawson Park, the Bushcare Group restores and preserves valuable water resources, such as streams and swamps.
-Carbon storage is maintained and enhanced: the health of intact bushland is monitored, unvegetated areas have been planted with trees and shrubs (where ecologically appropriate), and patches of weedy shrubs and trees have been replaced by indigenous plant species.
+Carbon storage is maintained and enhanced: the health of intact bushland is monitored, unvegetated areas have been planted with locally occurring indigenous trees and shrubs, and patches of weedy shrubs and trees have been replaced by indigenous plant species.
 This development of indigenous animal habitat helps to promote the genetic diversity of animal species.
 Enhanced wildlife corridors provide indigenous animals with opportunities to adapt to the temperature and rainfall changes associated with climate change in the Blue Mountains.
-The well vegetated areas of bushland and riparian corridors in south Lawson serve as cool zones for local residents, and help to lower temperatures on hot days.
+The well vegetated areas of bushland in South Lawson Park serve as cool zones for local residents, and help to lower temperatures on hot days.

 • First Nations cultural heritage has been acknowledged, and is respected.
-The Bushcare Group has liaised with important stakeholders, the Gundungurra community, and welcomed a visit by community member David King in January 2022.
-Blue Mountains City Council Aboriginal Community Development Officer visited the site in 2020, to assess cultural heritage items, an activity that the bushcare group participated in.
+The Bushcare Group has liaised with important stakeholders, the Gundungurra community.
+A January 2022 visit to a bushcare session by community member, Uncle David King, was organised, to inspect catchment restoration works and cultural heritage sites.
+Blue Mountains City Council Aboriginal Community Development Officer visited the site in 2020, to assess cultural heritage items, and the bushcare group assisted with this assessment.

-• Over many years, the Bushcare Group has removed tonnes of rapidly spreading weeds like blackberry and honeysuckle.
+• The work of the Bushcare Group has revealed the natural beauty of the local ecosystems.
+Over many years, tonnes of rapidly spreading weeds have been removed.
 These weeds have the ability to smother walking tracks, waterfalls, streams, cascades and access routes.
-The natural beauty of the local bushland has been revealed.
 The continuous weeding has provided the bush with an opportunity to repair itself over time.

 Lambertia formosa; nineteenth century Source: Marrianne Collinson Campbell National Library Australia